-An all-parliamentary group that’s seeking to protect the UK’s dark skies is seeking proposals on the subject of light pollution and night-sky preservation.
+An all-parliamentary group that's seeking to protect the UK's dark skies has called on the government to act urgently to cut light pollution and protect the night skies above Britain.

-The news follows the results of a survey published earlier in 2020 that said 61% of people in the UK live under ‘severe’ light pollution.
+Earlier in 2020 a report said 61% of people in the UK live under 'severe' light pollution.